 Yes this virtuously violet Blueberry and Beetroot Cheesecake is…

 I love beetroot so much it’s no surprise I’ve already talked about it in quite some detail, in this Turkish Delight Chocolate Bars post here and this Raw Beetroot Salad post here.
 I eat beetroot on an almost daily basis, with it being such a great affordable ingredient and in season almost all year round.
-This Raw Beetroot Salad here is an absolute weekly staple for us, and if you have a food processor with a grating attachment, or a Thermomix, you can make it in minutes.
+This Raw Beetroot Salad here is an absolute weekly staple for us, and if you have a food processor with a grating attachment, you can make it in minutes.
 It’s the perfect thing to add to your work-day lunch salad, or on the side for dinner.

 I’ve also been loving this Beetroot Powder from BioBalance lately.
 Initially, I wasn’t sure how much I would use it, given how much I love whole raw beets already, but I’ve actually found it invaluable in the kitchen!
 It’s the perfect thing to throw into smoothies in a flash, to colour icings on cakes or slices (try it in this Healthy Coconut Ice here), or to add to hummus (try this Roast Garlic Hummus recipe here and throw in a tablespoon at the end).
 I made this gorgeous layer cake a few weeks back for Tony’s birthday (a rather large milestone, no guesses he said please), which was meant to be a renewed take on my Summer Strawberry Cheesecake crossed with my Chocolate Raspberry Layer Cake.
 Then just before I poured the final pink layer, I thought, hang on – beetroot opportunity!
 And so this cake was born.